Uckers: Advanced rules

 Although not strictly required by the rules, there are several other traditions.
 A player purely throwing and moving his pieces to end the game without entering into the spirit of the game can be politely censured for being a "Ludo player" or heckled and embarrassed by the surrounding throng that can gather around heated games.

-Cheating is not cheating unless caught.
-Whereupon a charge of "timber shifting" (the pieces usually having been made from a cut up broom handle) can be issued, returning a piece to its rightful place.
-Any timber shifting call should only come from those playing, hints from the crowd should be restricted to overly complex discussions of tactics or superfluous detail that serves only to distract.
+Cheating is not cheating unless caught, whereupon a charge of "timber shifting" (the pieces usually having been made from a cut up broom handle) can be issued, returning a piece to its rightful place.
+Any timber shifting call should only come from those playing.
+Hints from the crowd should be restricted to overly complex discussions of tactics or superfluous detail that serves only to distract.

 If an 8-piece dicking is threatened, a player may resort to "upboarding" (depositing all pieces onto the floor) but he will be punished for such an action, inline with an 8-piecing, by having his name added to the reverse side of the board.

 A "stand up" finish is for the more debonair player who wishes to finish in style.
-When requiring a number to finish that is possible from one dice throw, the player can state "stand up finish", throw his dice, stand up and walk away from the game without looking at the resulting throw in the hope that the correct number has appeared and he has won.
-Failing to do so, results in a slinking back to the board to continue, accompanied by polite banter from those present.
+When requiring a number to finish that is possible from one dice throw, the player can state "stand up finish", throw his dice, and stand up and walk away from the game without looking at the resulting throw in the hope that the correct number has appeared and he has won.
+Failing to do so results in the player slinking back to the board to continue, accompanied by polite banter from those present.

-In the event of an extended dispute over any specialised local rules one of the players can request to see the rules, legend has it that the rules are printed on the underside of the board.
+In the event of an extended dispute over any specialised local rules one of the players can request to see the rules.
+Legend has it that the rules are printed on the underside of the board.
 The game is over as soon as the board is flipped to check the rules.

 In some rulesets, throwing a double on the dice allows the player to move a blob backwards, and if he reaches the square immediately before the bottom of the chute by this method, he can then enter the chute with these pieces instead of having to travel around the board.

+Digital Uckers

+In March 2024, Uckers International launched an app for both Android and iOS devices with the aim of making Uckers more accessible to a wider audience, making it free to download and play.
+The app includes popular rule variations, the introduction of game and turn timers, plus a unique scoring mechanism designed to promote competition and fast play.
+The launch of uckers leagues and tournaments in 2025 gives testament to the continuing growth in popularity of the game with players from over 60 countries playing through the app.

+Additionally, Uckers International have created a community of players through their website where uckers-related topics are openly discussed through news articles and blobs.